-Since November, 2010, the GVC has already assisted twenty four (24) local governments in the development of GHG Emissions Inventories, which help governments to assess their “carbon footprint” as a starting point for emission reduction.
-During this time, GVC staff and interns from local universities were sent to local government offices to collect data, calculate the data into emission figures, and report the results back to the local governments.
+From 2010-2012, the GVC assisted twenty-four (24) local governments in the development of twenty-five (25) GHG Emissions Inventories, which help governments to assess their “carbon footprint” as a starting point for emission reduction.
+During this time, GVC staff and interns from local universities were sent to local governments to collect data, calculate the data into emission figures, and report the results back to the local governments.
 GVC staff and interns received excellent training by ICLEI representatives, who also provided the tools and software critical to the development of these inventories.
+By February 2014, GVC will complete an additional fifteen (15) emissions inventories.

 An old proverb states, “You may give a man a fish and he will eat for a day, or you may teach a man to fish he will eat for a lifetime.”
 From our perspective, this proverb embodies the essence of the Green Communities Program: to provide local governments and communities with the tools they need to become leaders in climate action and energy efficiency.